 Master of Science in School Counseling

-The Master of Science in School Counseling program is designed primarily to provide students the theoretical knowledge and training to be certified as K-8, 7-12 or K-12 school counselors and to prepare graduates with skills, knowledge, experience and personal growth, which empower them to pursue careers as school counselors.
+The Master of Science in School Counseling program is designed primarily to provide students the theoretical knowledge and training to be certified as K-8, 7-12 or K-12 school counselors.
+Students are equipped with the skills, knowledge, experience and personal growth that empower them to pursue careers as school counselors.

-Candidates for the Master of Science in School Counseling degree will demonstrate knowledge and understanding of the following:
+Candidates for the Master of School in Counseling degree will demonstrate knowledge and understanding of the following:

 - Psychological theories related to human growth and development and personality

-- The affects of human diversity on learning and development within the context of a global society and a diverse community of families
+- The effects of human diversity on learning and development within the context of a global society and a diverse community of families

 - The principles of measurement and assessment, for both individual and group approaches